sorbet-ee/EE-ID-verification/README.md

 - **Ruby Community**: For the excellent ecosystem
 - **Contributors**: Everyone who helped improve this library

+## About

+This gem has been developed by **Sorbeet Payments OU** (commercial name "Sorbet").

+For any inquiries, please contact Angelos at angelos@sorbet.ee

 ---

 > "The best way to predict the future is to invent it." — Alan Kay